 You will also be required to purchase a prescribed text.

 Additional learning support is provided through peer discussion forums as well as via the Technical Query Forums (TQFs), where you will be able to ask questions of a taxation specialist.
-You also have the option of attending virtual classrooms and lecture forums, and accessing an audio recording.
+You also have the option of attending virtual classrooms and accessing an audio recording.

 The expected minimum workload for an average candidate with the required assumed knowledge for the TAX module is 120 hours.
 This includes time for reading the material, working through the examples and the completion of activities.

-Additional time will be required if you choose to attend optional sessions (face-to-face and virtual) and to prepare for and attempt the exam and other assessments.
+Additional time will be required if you choose to attend optional virtual sessions and to prepare for and attempt the exam and other assessments.

 How am I assessed?